PyPI packages in the package registry

 - python -m twine upload --repository-url ${CI_API_V4_URL}/projects/${CI_PROJECT_ID}/packages/pypi dist/*

-Authenticate with a CI job token
+With a CI/CD job token

 run: